manaflair/mylittledom/README.md

   - Unless specified otherwise, `scrollIntoView` and its variants will automatically detect the best alignment, depending on the current location of the target.
 In the same spirit, the default behaviour of `scrollIntoView` and its variants is to have no effect if the target is already visible.

-  - The `getAttribute` and `setAttribute` functions differ from their browser counterparts in that they can store actual JavaScript objects (rather than only strings).

 #### Layouts

 Because MyLittleDom uses [Yoga](https://facebook.github.io/yoga/) to layout its elements, it is subject to the same limitations:

-  - The only display currently supported is `display: flex`.
+  - The only display currently supported are `display: flex` and `display: none` (using `null` instead of `none`).

   - In order to emulate the `display: block` behaviour, the default value for `flex-direction` is `column`.

   - Element layouts are computed as if they had been declared with `box-sizing: content-box`.

-On top of these quirks, the MyLittleDom renderer deviates from the CSS standard on a few additional points:
+Additionally, the MyLittleDom renderer deviates from the CSS standard on a few additional points:

-  - The padding spaces are located outside of the scroll containers, instead of inside.

   - Fixed positioning will be applied relative to the nearest positioned element instead of the window.

+  - Form elements must live inside form objects, and only live inside their top-most form.
+Two form checkboxes with similar names will not be linked together if they live under two different forms.

 #### Styling